-In connection with the share grants, the Company recognized share-based compensation of \$1.9 million within compensation and benefits in the consolidated statement of operations for the three months ended March 31, 2022.
-The Company recognized share-based compensation expense of \$4.3 million to its Manager within compensation and benefits in the consolidated statement of operations for the three months ended March 31, 2021.
+In connection with the share grants, the Company recognized share-based compensation of \$2.3 million and \$4.2 million within compensation and benefits in the consolidated statement of operations for the three and six months ended June 30, 2022, respectively.
+The Company recognized share-based compensation expense of \$5.4 million and \$9.7 million within compensation and benefits in the consolidated statement of operations for the three and six months ended June 30, 2021, respectively.

-Restricted Stock-Restricted stock awards relating to the Company's class A common stock are granted to independent directors of the Company and generally vest within one year and restricted stock awards were granted to certain employees of the Manager, with a service condition only and are generally subject to annual time-based vesting in equal tranches over a three-year period.
-Restricted stock is entitled to dividends declared and paid on the Company's class A common stock and such dividends are not forfeitable prior to vesting of the award.
-Restricted stock awards are valued based on the Company's class A common stock price on grant date and equity-based compensation expense is recognized on a straight-line basis over the requisite three-year service period.
+Restricted Stock-Restricted stock awards relating to the Company's Class A common stock are granted to independent directors of the Company and generally vest within one year and restricted stock awards were granted to certain employees of the Manager, with a service condition only and are generally subject to annual time-based vesting in equal tranches over a three-year period.
+Restricted stock is entitled to dividends declared and paid on the Company's Class A common stock and such dividends are not forfeitable prior to vesting of the award.
+Restricted stock awards are valued based on the Company's Class A common stock price on grant date and equity-based compensation expense is recognized on a straight-line basis over the requisite three-year service period.
 Some employees of the Manager who were granted restricted stock under the 2018 Plan became employees of the Company following the Internalization on April 30, 2021.
 The shares held by substantially all remaining employees of the Manager vested following the Internalization.

 Performance Stock Units ("PSU")-PSUs are granted to certain employees of the Company and are subject to both a service condition and a performance condition.
-Following the end of the measurement period for the PSUs, the recipients of PSUs may be eligible to vest in all or a portion of PSUs granted, and be issued a number of shares of the Company's class A common stock, ranging from 0% to 200% of the number of PSUs granted and eligible to vest, to be determined based upon the performance of the Company's class A common stock relative to the Company's GAAP book value at the end of a two-year measurement period.
+Following the end of the measurement period for the PSUs, the recipients of PSUs may be eligible to vest in all or a portion of PSUs granted, and be issued a number of shares of the Company's Class A common stock, ranging from 0% to 200% of the number of PSUs granted and eligible to vest, to be determined based upon the performance of the Company's Class A common stock relative to the Company's GAAP book value at the end of a two-year measurement period.
 PSUs also contain dividend equivalent rights which entitle the recipients to a payment equal to the amount of dividends that would have been paid on the shares that are ultimately issued at the end of the measurement period.